Here's What OnlyFans Creators Are Doing After Being Banned From Instagram

 Advertisement

 And it’s not just sex workers who are being affected.
-Instagram account @notyourpxrn is an organization that helps victims of revenge porn and abuse navigate resources; although the account solely posts hand-drawn graphics and images that say things like “sex work is work,” it was put under review on December 22, 2020.
+Instagram account @notyourpxrn is an organisation that helps victims of revenge porn and abuse navigate resources; although the account solely posts hand-drawn graphics and images that say things like “sex work is work,” it was put under review on December 22, 2020.
 Though the account was eventually restored, it received no explanation from Instagram about what lines had been crossed to begin with.
-And, as the account's co-founder, Elena, tells Refinery29, they've received multiple messages from creators who need help on the platform, and they now work to help sex workers safely post on Instagram.
+And, as the account's co-founder, Elena, tells Refinery29, they have been so inundated with creators who need help on the platform, that she now focuses much of her time on helping sex workers safely post on Instagram.

 Similarly, sexual health companies, such as Kegelbell, an FDA-approved kegel system, have faced issues when it comes to how to describe its products.
 “We have to code the language used on social media,” explains founder Dr. Stephanie Schull.
 “For example, we have to use the word ‘women’ when it would be more inclusive to state ‘people with vaginas’ because the word ‘vagina’ — [even] in a sexual dysfunction context — will get us flagged.”
 While the word vagina is not specifically disallowed on Instagram, when used in the context of sex and sexual pleasure, it is likely to get flagged.
 Kegelbell, which can be used for a variety of reasons, such as sexual dysfunction and bladder control issues, has also had to censor its ads, removing any mention of sexual health use of the product.
 “The attitude that Facebook and Instagram have adopted is a reflection of deeply ingrained misogyny, positioning sexual health and anatomical differences as vulgar and offensive,” Dr. Schull says.
 “The result is that women with easily addressable issues continue suffering.”